mser521/fall2025/content/activities/github.md

 > ### A note on GitHub Pages
 > * It make take a few minutes for your webpage to display
-> * In order to preview the webpage you made in the `lecture04` folder, you have to append the `/lectures/lecture04/index.html` file path to the end of your github pages to indicate which file to display.
+> * In order to preview the webpage you made in the `intro-html` folder, you have to append the `/intro-html/index.html` file path to the end of your github pages to indicate which file to display.